secretagentan/lab-w10d01-ruby/readme.md

 # Can you?

-- Use the Rest-Client to hit the Star Wars API and get a response of all the "people" resource
+- [x] Use the Rest-Client to hit the Star Wars API and get a response of all the "people" resource
-- Use the JSON library to parse the response
+- [x] Use the JSON library to parse the response
-- Manipute the parsed Hashes and Arrays to print out all the characters names to the Terminal
+- [x] Manipulate the parsed Hashes and Arrays to print out all the characters names to the Terminal

 # Can you?

-- Sum all the characters' weights
+- [ ] Sum all the characters' weights

-Print out all the starships names
+- [ ] Print out all the starships names

-- Sum the cost_in_credits of all the ships
+- [ ] Sum the cost_in_credits of all the ships

-- Calculate the average cost of a ship?
+- [ ] Calculate the average cost of a ship?

 # File System Practice

 Use Ruby's file class to parse a CSV file and generate a hash

-- Print out how many men and women there are
+- [ ] Print out how many men and women there are
-- Print out the names of only people born after 2000.
+- [ ] Print out the names of only people born after 2000.

 # Bonus